 Cavelossim is one of Goa’s most unique beaches thanks to its contrasting geological features.
 This postcard-worthy beach boasts white sands with black lava rocks, making it a truly fascinating spot to sit back and relax.
 Cavelossim’s waters are incredibly calm, making it an ideal place for keen swimmers.

-The Best Things to Do in Goa
+Top Cultural Attractions and Things to Do in Goa

 Bom Jesus Basilica Church